![]() ![]() Choose another writer in this calendar:

 death.
 Soon after arriving in New York, he visited Coney Island, which

-fish, bearded ladies, melancholy dwarfs, and rickety elephants."
-One of
+fishes, bearded ladies, melancholy dwarfs, and stunted elephants,

-the places Martí frequented was the Astor Library on Lafayette Place.
-La Patria, the revolution's official newspaper which Martí published, followed events in Cuba, and launched a crusade against the brutality and corruption of the Spanish colonizers.
-In 1894 Martí founded the Cuban Revolutionary Party and tried to lead rebel forces from the U.S. to the Island.
+the places Martí frequented in 1880s was the Astor Library on Lafayette Place.
+(Sugar, Cigars, and Revolution: The Making of Cuban New York by Lisandro Pérez, New York: New York University Press, 2018, p.
+179) La Patria, the revolution's official newspaper which Martí published, followed events in Cuba, and launched a crusade against the brutality and corruption of the Spanish colonizers.
+When Enrique Collazo, a Cuban general and two other veterans publicly criticized him in the Havana newspaper La Lucha for agitating from the safe distance (he has chosen to "continue giving lessons on patriotism from aboard, in the shadow of the U.S. flag"), Martí was deeply hurt by the accusation – writing was his weapon.
+(José Martí: A Revolutionary Life by Alfred J. López, Austin: University of Texas Press, 2014, pp. 259-260) In 1894 Martí founded the Cuban Revolutionary Party and tried to lead rebel forces from the U.S. to the Island.
 The plan failed but the next year he succeeded in reaching his native country, landing in a remote beach not far from Guantánamo.
-Martí died in a skirmish at Dos Rios on May 19, 1895; he was shot by a Spanish sniper.
+José Martí died in a skirmish at Dos Rios on May 19, 1895; he was fatally shot by a Spanish sniper and fell from his horse.
 A Cuban scout finished him off with a Remington rifle.
-Martí was buried by Spanish soldiers in Santiago de Cuba.
+(José Martí: An Introduction by Oscar Montero, New York: Palgrave Macmillan, 2004, p.
+19) José Martí was buried by Spanish soldiers in Santiago de Cuba.
 The popular song Guantanamera is based on Marti's poem, which

 was made famous by the composer Joseíto Fernández.
 His style is still